 What is the award scheme the children are following?

 Our beginner gymnasts follow our in-house Gym Stars awards scheme.
-Our "HUB" academies follow the British Gymnastics Proficiency and Advanced Proficiency Awards Schemes.
+Our academy classes follow the British Gymnastics Proficiency and Advanced Proficiency Awards Schemes.

 How long will it take for my child to progress through their awards scheme?

 That all depends at what point your child joins our programme, and every child will progress at different speeds.
-We would expect our gymnasts to achieve one skill per week and one award per term.
-Therefore if there are 8 awards we would expect this to take 8 terms to achieve.
+We would expect our gymnasts to achieve one skill per week and one award per 10 weeks.
+Therefore if there are 8 awards we would expect this to take 8 ten week blocks to achieve.
 Some children will achieve their awards quicker than others, if this is the case our coaches will move the gymnasts up a group, often before their programme is complete in order to challenge them, but parents should recognise that no one child is the same and they should not be compared to each other.

 My child has done Gymnastics before... can they join your classes?